Fieldwire/fieldwire_api_docs/source/includes/_bubbles.md

 Content-Type: application/json
 ```

-This endpoint updates a specific bubble.
+This endpoint deletes the bubble.

 ### HTTP Request